microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ## Overview
 This contains a fully-featured input system, which allows you to handle various types of input and send them to any `GameObject` being currently gazed at, or any fallback object.
 It also includes a few example cursors that fully leverages the Unity's animation system.
-This input system uses and extends Unity's default `EventSystem` so there's no need for a custom input module.
+- This input system uses and extends Unity's default `EventSystem` so there's no need for a custom input module.
-This input system is cross platform and can be easily extended with custom input sources, events, and input handlers.
+- This input system is cross platform and can be easily extended with custom input sources, events, and input handlers.
-This input system works with Unity’s native uGUI.
+- This input system works with Unity’s native uGUI.

-Input Module Design
+### Input Module Design

 Each input source (Motion Controllers, Hands, Gestures, Mouse, Keyboard, etc.) implement a `IInputSource` interface.
 The interface defines various events that the input sources can trigger.
 The input sources register themselves with the `InputManager`, whose role it is to forward input to the appropriate game objects.
 Input sources can be dynamically enabled / disabled as necessary, and new input sources can be created to support different input devices.

 The `InputManager` listens to the various events coming from the input sources, and also takes into account the current gaze and pointers.

 By default, input events are sent to the currently focused game object, if that object implements the appropriate interface.
 Any event sent by the `InputManager` always bubbles up from the focused GameObject, to each of its ancestors.

 If you wish to be able to send input events to `GameObject`s that do not require gaze (such as voice commands), you will need to register the handler as a Global Listener.

 Modals input handlers can also be added to the `InputManager`.
 These modal handlers will take priority over the currently focused object.
 Fallback handlers can also be defined, so that the application can react to global inputs that aren't targeting a specific element.

 The `InputManager` forwards the various input sources events to the appropriate game object, using the following order:

-Registered Global Listeners
+1. Registered Global Listeners
-The registered modal input handlers, in LIFO (Last-In First-Out) order of registration The currently focused `GameObject`
+2. The registered modal input handlers, in LIFO (Last-In First-Out) order of registration
+3. The currently focused `GameObject`
-The fallback input handlers, in LIFO (Last-In First-Out) order of registration `GameObject`s that want to consume input events can implement one or more input interfaces.
+4. The fallback input handlers, in LIFO (Last-In First-Out) order of registration

+`GameObject`s that want to consume input events can implement one or more input interfaces.
 These interface handlers follow a specific hierarchy:

-### Generic Cross Platform Input Handlers
+### Generic Cross Platform Interfaces

 - `ISourceStateHandler` for all source detected/source lost events.
 - `IFocusable` for focus enter and exit.
 The focus can be triggered by the user's gaze or any other gaze source.